jayeshjain19/SharePal_Clone/README.md

 Used Libraries to create this clone:

-1.Styled Components: Used to avoid external CSS File.And Create CSS directly in JSX file.
+1.Styled Components: Used to avoid external CSS File.And Create CSS directly in JSX file.</br>
-2.Material-UI: Used to add icons in the clone webite 3.ImgBB : This is not a library.
-I used this website to host image and create image hosting link.
+2.Material-UI: Used to add icons in the clone webite.</br>
+3.ImgBB : This is not a library.
+I used this website to host image and create image hosting link.</br>

 Steps Taken To create this Website: